Dr Maryam Mirza

-- Mirza, Maryam (Published).
+- Mirza, M. (2018).
 ‘Precarious Beings and Impossible Dreams.’
-Review of What Will You Give for This Beauty? by Ali Akbar Natiq.
+Review of What Will You Give for This Beauty? by Ali Akbar Natiq

 Chapter in book

 - Mirza, M. (2015).
 Intimacy across Caste and Class Boundaries in Arundhati Roy’s The God of Small Things.
-In Dalit Literatures in India.
-Misrahi-Barak, J. & Joshi, A. Routledge.
+In J. Misrahi-Barak, & A. Joshi (Eds.), Dalit Literatures in India.
+Routledge

-- (2010).
-Female Relationships across Class Boundaries: A Study of Three Contemporary Novels by Women Writers from the Indian Sub-continent.
-The Sri Lanka Journal of the Humanities
+- Mirza, M. (2010).
+Female Relationships across Class Boundaries: A Study of Three Contemporary Novels by Women Writers from the Indian Sub-continent

 Other (Digital/Visual Media)

 - Pirbhai, M., & Mirza, M. ‘Remapping Canada: An Interview with Mariam Pirbhai’. [[Media unknown]]

 - Ahmad, R., & Mirza, M. (in press).
 ‘Genres, Languages, Voices: Rukhsana Ahmad in Conversation with Maryam Mirza’. [[Media unknown]]

 - Koshy, M., & Mirza, M. (in press).
 Reading, Writing and the Contours of Power: Mridula Koshy Speaks to Maryam Mirza. [[Media unknown]]